How much data does Time Doctor use in a day?

-Time Doctor desktop app is estimated to use an average of about 25 - 40 Mb for a typical 8 to 10 hour day.
-Data usage will be greater if screenshots are enabled.
+The Time Doctor desktop app is estimated to use an average of 25 - 40 MB on a typical 8 - 10 hour day.
+The data usage will be greater if screenshots are enabled.
 The higher the frequency of screenshots, the higher the data usage.
 We recommend a minimum upload bandwidth of at least 1 Mbps for best performance.

-The amount of data consumed by transferring tracked time data is minuscule.
-By far the most important factor affecting bandwidth usage is screenshots.
+There is a minuscule amount of data consumed by transferring tracked time data.
+The most important factor affecting bandwidth usage is screenshots by far.
 In particular:

-If you turn screenshots off, your data usage will go way, way down.
-You can turn off screenshots for users on your manage users page, here.
+If you turn your screenshots off, your data usage will go way down.
+You can turn off screenshots for users on your Manage Users page.

 If you increase the time gap between screenshots, your data usage will also go down quite a bit.
-You can do that on your company settings page, here.
+You can do that on your Company Settings page.

-Two monitors will result in twice an many screenshots, and thus take up twice as much bandwidth to send.
+Two monitors will result in twice as many screenshots and thus require twice as much bandwidth to send.

-An ultra high resolution monitor will have screenshots that take up more space, and thus require more bandwidth to send.
+An ultra-high resolution monitor will create screenshots that take up more space and thus require more bandwidth to send.

-There are several third party tools available that will let you see first hand how much data is used by Time Doctor.
+There are several third-party tools available that will let you see firsthand how much data is being used by Time Doctor.
 One such tool can be found here.